-XmanborderWidth:10 Specifies that all widgets in an application whose class is xman.form.button1.label:Testing Specifies that a particular widget in the xman application will have a label named Testing.
+XmanborderWidth:10 Specifies that all widgets in an application whose class is Xman will have a border width of 10 (pixels).

+xman.form.button1.label:TestiSpecifies that a particular widget in the xman application will have a label named Testing.